pip-services/pip-services-docs/content/en/node/commons/errors/invalid_state_exception.md

 ### Description

-The InvalidStateException class is used to manage errors related to calling opertaions that require the component to be in a specific state.
-For example, business calls when the component is not reay.
+The InvalidStateException class is used to manage errors related to calling operations that require the component to be in a specific state.
+For example, business calls when the component is not ready.

 ### Constructors
 Creates an error instance and assigns its values.

 > `public` constructor(correlation_id: string = null, code: string = null, message: string = null)

-- **correlation_id**: string - (optional) a unique transaction id to trace execution through call chain.
+- **correlation_id**: string - (optional) unique transaction id used to trace execution through a call chain.
-- **code**: string - (optional) a unique error code.
-Default: "UNKNOWN"
+- **code**: string - (optional) unique error code.
+Default: "UNKNOWN".
-- **message**: string - (optional) a human-readable description of the error.
+- **message**: string - (optional) human-readable description of the error.